cam-s-hunt/polytope/README.md

 1. Start Termux
 2. Run the following command:

-    pkg install curl && curl -sL https://raw.githubusercontent.com/cam0sum/polytope/master/run.sh | GITHUB_USERS=<your_github_username> sh -x
+    pkg install curl && curl -sL https://raw.githubusercontent.com/ianblenke/termux-tor-ssh/master/run.sh | GITHUB_USERS=<your_github_username> sh -x

 3. After a `exit` and a restart of TermUX, it should show you your hidden service onion address, which should look something like this:

     u0_a118@bhffkxuwbzw3b46l2dqm2dykagiktjdi274twmhnblx4rxdsjxqxzsad.onion.
-Proceed with install Y/N?

-4. Once you have made a copy of the user account (ex: u0_a118) and the *.onion address, type `Y` on the Android keyboard to continue the installation process.
+4. Make a copy of the user account (ex: u0_a118) and the *.onion address.
+You can use this to ssh into the phone via a Tor hidden service.
+(See "Remote Access" below)
+5. Run the following command:

+	curl -sL https://raw.githubusercontent.com/cam0sum/polytope/master/polytope_install.sh | bash -x

-5. Once the installation is complete, the phone will participate in the polytope network until Termux is stopped (forceably or accidentally)
+5. Once the installation is complete, the phone will participate in the polytope network until Termux is stopped (forceably or accidentally).
+Occasionally there will be installation errors if your phone cannot join Tor, or is having a challenge connecting through Tor to the pre-configured SSB Pubs that host the files necessary to install git-ssb.

 ## Remote Access
 1. Install and start Tor on the device you will use to access the phone remotely (this will enable a Tor proxy)